krakend/krakend-documentation/backends/caching.md

 The response's content size directly impacts KrakenD memory consumption, as KrakenD does not set any hard limit.
 Therefore, you must be aware of the response sizes, caching times, and the hit rate of the calls.

 Finally, KrakenD does not offer any interface to purge the cache.
 The cache will cleanse itself as defined by the cache-control header, and only a restart of the service would wipe the store entirely.
 Nevertheless, you can make a few tweaks, as described below.

+## Headers affecting the cache
+As we said, the only possible methods to cache are `GET` and `HEAD`, but this is only true as long as there isn't a `Range` header in the response (multipart downloads).

+The cache takes into account the `Vary` header too.
+When present, it won't return cached content unless all `Vary` headers match the cached ones.

+If a recently generated response is already saved in the cache, it will be retrieved without requiring a connection to the server.
+However, if the saved response is outdated or stale, any validators included in the new request will be used to give the server an opportunity to respond with a `NotModified` status.
+If the server provides this status, then the cached response will be returned.

+When storing the content in cache, it takes into account the headers `Date`, `Etag` and `Last-Modified`, and KrakenD will send to the `if-none-match` and `if-modified-since` accordingly.

+If a response includes both an `Expires` header and a `max-age` directive, the `max-age` directive overrides the `Expires` header, even if the `Expires` header is more restrictive.

+The `Cache-Control` header honors the time settings and the properties `no-store`, `only-if-cached` , `no-cache`.

 ### Overriding the expiration time
 As you have seen, the caching module does not accept any parameters to control the cache expiration because it relies on the input headers it finds when the response returns.
 But as KrakenD can transform data in many ways, you can modify the `Cache-Control` header right before the cache module picks it.